8 Buying Motives ALL Salespeople Should Know!

 Research your prospects

 It’s simple.
 Do your research before you sit down with a prospect so that you can plan precisely what you need to achieve from it – making you far more likely to get the outcome you want.
-Tighten up your processes and maximise your sales results by familiarising yourself with prospects’ traits, qualities, and personalities by discovering 9 different types of prospects.
+Tighten up your processes and maximize your sales results by familiarising yourself with prospects’ traits, qualities, and personalities by discovering 9 different types of prospects.

-Turn â€śI’m just looking” into “can you tell me more about this product?”
+Turn â€śI’m just looking” into “Can you tell me more about this product?”

-SOCO’s retail sales training program is designed to equip participants with knowledge and application skills to better approach customers, ask probing questions, make practical demonstrationsrespond to objections and close sales.
+SOCO’s retail sales training program is designed to equip participants with knowledge and application skills to better approach customers, ask probing questions, make practical demonstrations, respond to objections and close sales.

-Retail Selling Workshop Booklet
+Retail Selling booklet singapore

 Scroll to Top